san-sei/documents/content/en/docs/For_users/activate_work_account.md

 ## Preparation

-- First you have to Install IDmelon Mobile App from [App Store](#https://apps.apple.com/ca/app/idmelon/id1511376376) or [Google Play](https://play.google.com/store/apps/details?id=com.vancosys.authenticator.business&pli=1).
+- First you have to install IDmelon Mobile App from [App Store](#https://apps.apple.com/ca/app/idmelon/id1511376376) or [Google Play](https://play.google.com/store/apps/details?id=com.vancosys.authenticator.business&pli=1).

-- After installing the app, open it to see a page shown below.
+- After installing the app, open it to see the page below..

 - Then, choose "Business/School".